nathansnellaert/subsets-connectors/README.md

 # Subsets Connectors

 This project contains the data connectors used to build the subset data warehouse.
-It currently contains 100+ datasets, such as:

-- Commodity prices
-- Federal reserve economic data
-- Company financials
-- Daily page views for all english wikipedia pages
-- World Development Indicators
+It currently contains 120+ datasets including an index of YC companies, U.S. house prices, and Wikipedia search volumes.

 It is built with [Dagster](https://dagster.io/), a python-based data orchestrator.